themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 Title: The Illustrated Self-Supervised Learning
 Date: 2020-02-25 03:00
 Modified: 2020-02-25 03:00
-Category: research
+Category: illustration
 Slug: illustrated-self-supervised-learning
 Summary: A visual introduction to the patterns of problem formulation in self-supervised learning
-Status: draft
+Status: published
 Authors: Amit Chaudhary

-In a [recent talk](https://www.youtube.com/watch?v=7I0Qt7GALVk&t=2639s), Yann Lecun introduced a "cake analogy" to illustrate the importance of self-supervised learning.
+Yann Lecun, in his [talk](https://www.youtube.com/watch?v=7I0Qt7GALVk&t=2639s), introduced the "cake analogy" to illustrate the importance of self-supervised learning.
 We have seen this in the Natural Language Processing field where recent developments (Word2Vec, Glove, ELMO, BERT) have embraced self-supervision and achieved state of the art results.
 > “If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning (RL).”